Student Spotlight: Jermaine Townes

 Major: Computer and

-The "kids" on COD's hoops squad call Jermaine Townes "Old School."
-But really, the 39-year-old freshman is teaching contemporary lessons on starting over.
+The “kids” on College of DuPage’s hoops squad called Jermaine Townes “Old School.”
+But when he was a freshman at COD, Townes was 39 years old and teaching contemporary lessons on starting over.

 “I’m old enough to be their pops,” said Townes.
 “It feels good to still be able to run with them and communicate with them.”

-Townes' assists go beyond basketball.
-After his parents died when he was just six years old, Townes became a transient.
+Townes’ assists go beyond basketball.
+After his parents died when he was just 6 years old, Townes became a transient.

 “I was pretty much living with everyone in the family,” said Townes.”Wherever I went, they understood I was just going to be there until I got tired and I left.”